-While holding the thread lightly with your right hand, pass the thread under the thread guide plate, and then pull it up.
+Pass the thread under the thread guide plate, and then pull it up.

-1) Thread guide plate
+1 Thread guide plate

-Pass the thread through the thread channel in the order shown below.
+While using your right hand to lightly hold the thread passed under the thread guide plate, pass the thread through the thread path in the order shown below.